 What the reviews say: “I went to Beany Green for a meeting and really enjoyed my first experience of the place.
 Perusing the cake stand as I always do, I was immediately drawn to the ENORMOUS slabs of Rocky Road – and it was amazing.
 Huge, tasty and filling, I definitely had to take half back to the office to eat later on.
 Staff were friendly and helpful with providing me a takeaway bag.”
 Yelp

-Looking for something a bit different for post-work drinks this social season?
-The Botanist's bartenders have an extensive cocktail list at their fingertips – plus the downstairs Soda Room is the after-hours hideaway you've been looking for.
-With an open-air terrace and huge spaces inside, it's the perfect spot in the summer.
+Looking for something a bit different?
+The Botanist’s bartenders have an extensive cocktail list at their fingertips.
+With an open-air terrace and huge spaces inside, it’s the perfect spot in the summer.

 What should I try?
 The Botanist is particularly great of excellent drinks and bar snacks when you’re out with friends or work team.
 We’d recommend the croquettes which come in all forms of mac and cheese and shrimp and bacon.